How to stop seeking approval from others

 It's also worth saying plainly: it hurts when something we want isn't approved of by people we care about.
 Parents.
 Partners.
 Authority figures.
 Loved ones.
 The work isn't pretending that doesn't matter.
 The work is learning how to choose ourselves anyway.

-Why this pattern forms
+Why does this pattern form?

 Approval-seeking usually forms early.
 It develops through subtle emotional feedback where warmth or closeness shifts depending on how we show up.
 Connection feels available only when we're agreeable or easy.
 We learn to read the room and adjust ourselves in order to stay connected.